Search This Blog

 I will define an approximately jack-high opposing bowl that is sitting shot, with 5.5 inches or less distance between it and the jack as the ’jack or bowl’ motif.

 For us ordinary mortals, this arrangement of the jack and one bowl lying shot is unlikely to be defeated with draw bowls.
 However, because the distance between the jack and bowl is small enough that it is also unlikely that you can roll a bowl between them without disturbing one or both, an on-shot delivered at this target has a heightened chance to move either the jack, the opposing bowl, or both, because this target is substantially wider in cross-section than a jack or bowl sitting isolated.
-Aiming to hit this ensemble therefore has an improved chance for success.
+Therefore aiming to hit this cluster has an improved chance for success.

 When it is the opposing lead that creates the ‘shot or bowl’ situation, a good strategy is to direct your own lead to get one of his/her bowls into the head so that it widens the target.
-What is anathema in the situation is for your lead to be short where your later drive or on-shot could be blocked.
+What is anathema in the situation is for your lead to be short blocking your subsequent drive or on-shot.
 If your lead has two bowls remaining when the ‘jack or bowl’ situation arises, first ask for a bowl 1-2 meters behind the jack and then ask for the next bowl jack-high to widen the target.
-The first bowl will help to get more delicate sense for the weight; the second will make use of it to set up the target for destruction.
+The first bowl will help provide a better sense of the correct weight; the second will make use of this knowledge to set up the target for destruction.

 Sunday, June 11, 2017